notsobigcompany/BigUIPaging/README.md

 ------------------------------------------------------------------------

-## Installation
+# Installation

 BigUIPaging is available as a Swift Package.
-Simply add this repository to your `Package.swift` file:
+Just add this repository to your `Package.swift` file:

 ```swift